-In colonial New England, King Philip’s War effectively comes to an end when Philip, chief of the Wampanoag Indians, is assassinated by a Native American in the service of the English.
+In colonial New England, King Philip’s War effectively comes to an end when Philip, chief of the Wampanoag tribe, is assassinated by a Native American in the service of the English.

 In early 1676, the Narragansett were defeated and their chief killed, while the Wampanoag and their other allies were gradually subdued.
 King Philip’s wife and son were captured, and his secret headquarters in Mount Hope, Rhode Island, were discovered.
 On August 12, 1676, Philip was assassinated at Mount Hope by a Native American in the service of the English.
 The English drew and quartered Philip’s body and publicly displayed his head on a stake in Plymouth.

-King Philip’s War, which was extremely costly to the colonists of southern New England, ended the Native American presence in the region and inaugurated a period of unimpeded colonial expansion.
+King Philip’s War, which was extremely costly to the colonists of southern New England, ended Native American dominance in the region and inaugurated a period of unimpeded colonial expansion.

 READ MORE: When Native Americans Briefly Won Back Their Land